APJansen/LightroomWorkflow/README.md

 # Setup

-1. Edit `copy_scripts.sh` to point to your Lightroom Scripts path (the scripts folder may not exist, it will be created)
+1. Edit `copy_scripts.sh` to point to your Lightroom Scripts path and run it (`./copy_scripts.sh`) (the scripts folder may not exist, it will be created)
+2. Edit `rename_files.sh` to point to a folder that the tether software stores photos in, and to a target folder within lightroom
-2. Restart lightroom to make them appear on the menu bar, to the right of 'help'
+3. Restart lightroom to make the scripts appear on the menu bar, to the right of 'help'
+4. In the grid view, turn on a filter for the highres keyword, and lock it

 # Usage
+1. Take 3 photos in the order flatfield, colorchecker, main
+2. Run `./rename_files.sh session number` where `session` is a folder in lightroom and `number` is the number of the photographed painting
+3. In lightroom, run the first script (far right in the top menu bar)
+4. A dialog opens up where you need to paste the automatically copied number into the name and click ok.
+The color profile is being exported in the background, and you're now in develop mode on the main photo.
-1. Straighten and crop the main photo
+5. Straighten it out using guided transform, and crop it.
-2. Select the 3 photos of a painting and run the 'create_profile' script
-3. Confirm to copy over modifications
-4. in the export dialog copy into the 'DNG Profile Name', the correct name will have been put in clipboard already.
-(For some reason the pasted text will only show up after clicking elsewhere)
-5. Wait until it's finished and reset Lightroom
-6. Select the main photo and run the 'apply_profile' script
+6. Restart lightroom (this is necessary for it to see the new profile), and run the second script to apply the profile
+7. You end in develop mode where manual tweaks can be made.

 # References